-Fig. 3.
+Figure 3.
 Photoluminescence spectra of the different samples.

 TEM images of the different samples were acquired to investigate the morphology, the particles dimension, and the distribution of the different components.
-Some selected images are reported in Fig. 4, images of other samples are given in the Supporting Information (Fig. S5).
-TEM images of the sample Pt-P25 (Fig. 4A) reveal that Pt nanoparticles (represented by small dark spheres) are uniformly dispersed across the P25 surface confirming the effectiveness of the photodeposition method.
-The size of Pt nanoparticles is approximately 2 to 3 nm while the size of P25 particles (anatase and rutile) ranges between 10 and 20 nm.
-By zooming in on the image, it is possible to distinguish two lattice fringes of ca. 0.35 nm and 0.32 nm, characteristic of the (101) anatase and (110) rutile planes, respectively [77].
+Some selected images are reported in Figure 4, images of other samples are given in the Supporting Information (Figure S5).
+TEM images of the sample Pt-P25 (Figure 4A) reveal that Pt nanoparticles (represented by small dark spheres) are uniformly dispersed across the P25 surface confirming the effectiveness of the photodeposition method.
+The size of Pt nanoparticles is approximately 2 to 3 nm while the size of P25 particles (anatase and rutile) ranges between 10 to 20 nm.
+By zooming in on the image, it is possible to distinguish two lattice fringes of ca. 0.35 nm and 0.32 nm, characteristic of the $(1 \ 0 \ 1)$ anatase and $(1 \ 1 \ 0)$ rutile planes, respectively [70].
 SAED (selected-area electron diffraction) patterns consisting of concentric rings indexed as the various planes of rutile and anatase, confirmed the biphasic structure of P25.
-In the HP sample (Fig. 4B), instead, Pt nanoparticles are clustered into one area on the TiO2 surface.
-The size of TiO2 particles ranges between 5 and 25 nm, which is slightly larger range compared to the Pt-P25 sample, and the size of Pt nanoparticles is ca. 1 to 2 nm that is slightly smaller than found in the Pt-P25 sample.
+In the HP sample (Figure 4B), instead, Pt nanoparticles are clustered into one area on the TiO2 surface.
+The size of TiO2 particles ranges between 5 to 25 nm, which is slightly larger range compared to the Pt-P25 sample, and the size of Pt nanoparticles is ca. 1 to 2 nm that is slightly smaller than found in the Pt-P25 sample.
 Also, in this case an intimate contact between anatase and rutile can be observed.
-Brookite consists of rod-shaped particles which size ranges between 10 and 30 nm (Fig. 4C).
-Pt nanoparticles (dimensions ca. 2-3 nm) are concentrated in some areas whilst Nb particles are not distinguishable due to their low quantity and high degree of dispersion in the TiO2 matrix.
-The different distribution and size of Pt nanoparticles on the surface of the different TiO2 based samples can be attributed to some specific physical-chemical properties of the samples as specific surface area, surface acidity/basicity, hydroxylation degree [78], hydrophilicity [79], ability to adsorb water [80] which can also induce the formation of oxidized species of Pt.

-In the Cu2O/TiO2 composite samples a good contact between the two components can be clearly seen in the images reported in Fig. S5.
-The sizes of Cu2O particles range between 5 and 10 nm, which are smaller than those of TiO2 particles.
+Brookite consists of rod-shaped particles which size ranges between 10 to 30 nm (Figure 4C).
+Pt nanoparticles (dimensions ca. 2-3 nm) are concentrated in some areas whilst Nb particles are not distinguishable due to their low quantity and high degree of dispersion in the TiO_2 matrix.
+In the Cu2O/TiO2 composite samples a good contact between the two components can be clearly seen in the images reported in Figure S5.
+The sizes of Cu2O particles range between 5 to 10 nm, which are smaller than those of TiO2 particles.